-Life sentence for man convicted of killing 3 in Denver
+Man sentenced to life in prison for Colorado killings

-DENVER (AP) - A Colorado man has been sentenced to life in prison without parole for killing three homeless people in a Denver parking lot last year.
+DENVER (AP) - A 39-year-old Colorado man has been sentenced to life in prison without parole for killing three homeless people in a Denver parking lot last year.

-Thirty-nine-year-old Maurice Butler was sentenced Thursday by Judge J. Eric Elliff to three consecutive life prison sentences for three convictions of first-degree murder.
+Maurice Butler was sentenced Thursday by District Judge J. Eric Elliff to three consecutive life prison sentences on three counts of first-degree murder.

 In an interview with The Denver Post, Butler maintained his innocence and said he planned to appeal.